-SSAA Mackay has pulled off another spectacular junior development day.
+SSAA Mackay has pulled off another amazing junior development day.
 This year, the Queensland Branch had 74 people make their way down to the club, made up of 45 non-licensed juniors (including 10 girls), three licensed juniors and 26 non-licensed adults.
 To put that another way, the club went through just short of 10,000 rounds of .22-calibre ammunition, as well as some shotgun ammunition over the duration of the day.

 SSAA Mackay President Tony Watson said the key to a successful junior development day is to ensure there is no pressure on the kids.
 “We just want to make sure they can have fun,” he said.
 “So our two key things are safety first and foremost, followed by making sure they have a good time.”